yaushian/Unparalleled-Text-Summarization-using-GAN/README.md

 * tensorflow >= 1.0

-## Difference between original paper
+## Difference between the original paper
-In this implementation, I use GAN training method proposed by [ScratchGAN](https://arxiv.org/pdf/1905.09922.pdf) for adversarial training.
+In this implementation, I use the GAN training method proposed by [ScratchGAN](https://arxiv.org/pdf/1905.09922.pdf) for adversarial training.
 The performance is more robust and slightly better than original paper.

 ## Running code:
 #### Download English Gigaword: